david-04/shortycut/src/docs/configuration.md

 ```

 Settings can be boolean values (`true` or `false`) or text, which must be surrounded by single quotes (`'`).
-Some settings allow to configure multiple values.
+Some settings allow multiple values to be configured.
 They must be separated by commas (`,`) and surrounded by square brackets (`[` and `]`).

 Text containing certain characters can interfere with the JavaScript syntax and cause problems.